 Ian Hunter, Editor at Comms Business Magazine, told us: “Marketing needs to generate warm conversations for your sales people to progress, and that means you need to have a joined-up marketing strategy”

 By giving individual support, you can make sure your sales people have a clear format to follow for consultative selling.
 They will have the knowledge, tools and confidence to upsell, cross-sell and initiate partnership working with other vendors.
+Being adaptable and confident in holding business conversations are skills that sales people need to sell effectively.

 Bart Delgado, Managing Director of Akixi Ltd said: “The world has shifted from a capex model of large and infrequent capital purchases to an opex model of smaller, ongoing subscriptions.
 So why aren’t suppliers keeping step?”